ChenHungWu/ML2019SPRING/hw3/README.md

 # This is hw3 of Machine Learning - Image Sentiment Classification

+* It is a multi-class problem
+* Ranked 2 place in class

 Task: Classify images to one of seven sentiment

 Dataset: 28709 processed gray scale images with size 48*48